 Sustainable Urban Food Initiative (SUFI)

-Our workshops are targeted to students and members of the public interested in launching green projects and social enterprises.
+Sustainability Project Design & Proposal Writing: SSRF offers workshops targeted to students and members of the public interested in launching green projects and social enterprises.
 These events help participants to conceptualize a project and its goals and objectives; identify a constituency; assess project feasibility; develop a business plan and project management infrastructure; develop funding and logistical project support; and implement project performance metrics.